The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 a column chart that shows nickel composition by year of the WWII.

-After we have found out what metal are nickels made of, let’s go further.
-So, whose on the penny and nickel?
-While Lincoln is an easy answer for people who are wondering about the penny, the nickel honors Thomas Jefferson, the third President of the United States and the author of the Declaration of Independence.
+While Lincoln is an easy answer for people who are wondering about the penny, the nickel honors various figures, with Thomas Jefferson being one of the most notable.
 His face has been featured on the nickel since 1938, a decision made to mark the 200th anniversary of his birth.
-Before Jefferson, the nickel carried the image of a Native American chief, which was part of the buffalo nickel design, minted from 1913 to 1938.
+Before Jefferson, the nickel carried the image of a Native American chief (the buffalo design), minted from 1913 to 1938.

-Jefferson's placement on the nickel wasn’t just a random choice.
-His image represents his strong influence on American democracy, especially his role in expanding the United States with the Louisiana Purchase in 1803.
+Jefferson's placement on this coin wasn’t just a random choice.
+His image represents his strong influence on American democracy, especially his role in expanding the United States.
 The decision to replace the buffalo design with Jefferson came at a time when the U.S. Mint began shifting its focus toward honoring historical figures, rather than just symbols like eagles and Lady Liberty.

 Thomas Jefferson' portrait